-A Scientific Procedures Premises Licence (SPPL) authorises the use of facilities for Scientific Procedures.
-Scientific Premises are listed on the licence and are regularly inspected by The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) as the licensing authority, as well as by the Animal Ethics Committee (AEC).
-All Scientific Premises must be inspected at least annually by the AEC listed on the Licence to ensure that the facility is being properly maintained.
+A Scientific Procedures Premises Licence (SPPL) authorises the use of facilities for scientific procedures.
+Scientific premises are listed on the licence and are regularly inspected by The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) as the licensing authority, as well as by the Animal Ethics Committee (AEC).
+All scientific premises must be inspected at least annually by the AEC listed on the Licence to ensure that the facility is being properly maintained.

-Any facility being used to hold or conduct research must have a SPPL.
-There must be a clear line of management of all persons conducting Scientific Procedures at that premises linking their activities to the SPPL.
+Any facility being used to hold animals or conduct research must have a SPPL.
+There must be a clear line of management of all persons conducting scientific procedures at that premises linking their activities to the SPPL.